-Vitamin IVs have been used by celebrities and industry insiders for years.
-Cosmetique now offers this service, which takes about 30 minute.
+Vitamin IV’s have been used by celebrities and industry insiders for years.
+Cosmetique Aesthetics now offers IV therapy in Culver City, which takes about 30 minutes.

 Myers’ Cocktail Plus is a IV Vitamin with a balanced combination of vitamins and minerals used to treat a range of ailments and increase energy.
 The Myers cocktail consists of magnesium, calcium, vitamin B-5, vitamin B-6, vitamin B-12, vitamin B complex, and vitamin C. The Myers’ Cocktail Plus includes the above as well as a multi-vitamin.
 Administering the cocktail takes about 15 minutes.